npisi/The-EventHub/README.md

 # Event Venue Booking React App

 A modern, responsive web application for browsing and booking event venues, built with React.
-The app features a clean UI, sticky header, interactive accordions for menu packages, and a robust routing structure.
+The app features a clean UI, sticky header, interactive accordions for menu packages, a robust routing structure, and a custom error screen for unmatched routes.

 ## Features